uditjain-cyber/AlgorithmsDaily/README.md

 # AlgorithmsDaily
 #### What is this?
 This is a repository created for contribution to HacktoberFest 2019.
-All you need to do is implement solutions to the below question(s) and send in a pull request, so that you can stand a chance to win a limited edition HacktoberFest T-Shirt.
+All you need to do is implement solutions to the below questions and send in a pull request, so that you can stand a chance to win a limited edition HacktoberFest T-Shirt.
 For more details, check out the FAQ's section.
 ### Problem 1
 <div align="left">
   <img src="img/Q1.png" width="900" height="300"></img>